 If you have any queries about a specific invoice, you can contact Medicare on 1800 700 199.

-Adding patient bank account details to the profile ensures Medicare can provide rebates to them overnight.
+Adding a patient's bank account details to their profile ensures that Medicare can provide rebates to them overnight.
 Only savings and transaction accounts can be added, as Medicare will not pay rebates into credit cards (though debit accounts are acceptable).

 To add patient bank deposit account details: